jennybc/happy-git-with-r/20_usage-new-project-github-first.Rmd

 Public
 YES Initialize this repository with a README

-Click big green button "Create repository."
+Click the big green button "Create repository."

 Copy the HTTPS clone URL to your clipboard via the green "Clone or Download" button.
 Or copy the SSH URL if you chose to set up SSH keys.